 Now you will click on the HAPI FHIR connector to select it as shown below and you will find more detail about the message that was sent.

-Now you need to click on the “Scope” tab in the bottom pane, and you will see the following screen on your Mirth display.
+Now you need to click on the “Scope” tab in the bottom panel, and you will see the following screen on your Mirth display.

 In the bottom, pane clicks on the “Sent” radio button as shown here.